UInt2048/Spice/README.md

 # Spice

+## Important notes

+If you have an A7-A9(X) device on iOS 11, this repo is extremely close to providing an untethered userland iOS 11 jailbreak.

+* This jailbreak uses the generator 0x1111111111111111 and Cydia Substrate.
+* The untether payload has only been tested by upgrading from the Spice semi-untether on a not previously jailbroken device.
+* Installing the untether payload directly from an SSH ramdisk on a jailed device or upgrading from unc0ver with Substrate is untested, but likely will need work.
+* If you are using unc0ver with Substitute, Electra, or another jailbreak, restoring RootFS is recommended.

+## Device support

+At present, the repo is configured to build for the **iPhone 6S Plus (iPhone8,2) on 11.3.1**.

+The **iPad mini 4 (Wi-Fi) (iPad5,1) on iOS 11.1.2**, **iPad mini 4 (Wi-Fi) (iPad5,1) on iOS 11.3.1**, **iPhone SE (1st gen) (iPhone8,4), iOS 11.3**, and **iPhone SE (1st gen) (iPhone8,4), iOS 11.4** already have offsets and probably build fine if the appropriate support is turned on in offsets.h.

+Any other device will require offsets to be added.
+PRs are welcomed to speed this up, but an actual device will be needed to provide the final offset (`DYLD_CACHE_FD`) if you desire support.

 ## Basic overview
 This was written by the @JakeBlair420 team (@s1guza, @stek29, @sparkey, @littlelailo) There is a [presentation](https://media.ccc.de/v/36c3-11034-tales_of_old_untethering_ios_11) from @littlelailo he gave at 36C3 that gives a pretty good overview over the whole jailbreak including the bugs that were used and how we exploited them, so please watch this first before looking at the code base to get a good overview.